spandan1460/self-hosted-runner-BITS-Assignment/README.md

 ### Security notes

 * Running in Docker needs high priviledges.
-* Would not recommend to use these on public repositories.
+* Would not recommend to use these on public repositories. but, we have kept our repository public for the sake of assignment.
-* Would recommend to always run your CI systems in seperate Kubernetes clusters.
+* Would recommend to always run your CI systems in seperate Kubernetes clusters and not in the cluster where the runners are working.

 ### Creating a Dockerfile